lukasbestle/projectr/README.md

 # Default is a full-length SHA-1 hash, use 7 as value when using short hashes.
 CONFIG_HASH_LENGTH=40

-# Number of deployed versions to preserve (0 for infinite (be careful, that might use loads of storage space!))
+# Number of deployed versions to preserve (0 for no limit; be careful, that might use loads of storage space!)
 # Versions older than the latest n versions get deleted automatically, logs are always preserved
 CONFIG_PRESERVE_VERSIONS=5
 ```